brady-kimball/elucidate/README.md

 ![alt-text](https://s3-us-west-1.amazonaws.com/elucidate-dev/production-readme-pics/Annotation+show.png "Annotation Show")

-If an annotation already exists for a given slice of lyrics, the user needs just needs to click on the highlighted text and add their insight.
+If an annotation already exists for a given slice of lyrics, the user just needs to click on the highlighted text and add their insight.

 ![alt-text](https://s3-us-west-1.amazonaws.com/elucidate-dev/production-readme-pics/Adding+Annotations+Elucidate.gif "Adding annotaion")